Haris Safwan Kamal

 Haris Safwan Kamal (born 8 June 1982) is a former Malaysian footballer who last played as a forward for Hanelang.
 Haris Safwan is the former member of Malaysia U-23 team in 2003 until 2005.

+Personal life

+Haris Safwan holds a Bachelor Degree (Hons.) in Sports Science from University of Malaya, Kuala Lumpur.

 Club career

-Haris Safwan has played for MPPJ Selangor in the 2013-2004 season and scored 16 goals.
+Haris Safwan has played for MPPJ Selangor in the 2003-2004 season and scored 16 goals.
 Throughout his career, Haris has played with several teams including MPPJ FC, Selangor, UPB-Myteam FC, T-team FC and also was playing for Plus FC on loan.
 He was part of Selangor team that won treble in 2005 season.
 He is so far the only Malaysia player to go to a football match with helicopter during semifinal Malaysia Cup 2003 MPPJ Selangor against Perlis at Kangar.